cashubtc/nuts/pol.md

   - `reactivation`: `manifest_a.epoch_index < manifest_b.epoch_index`, `manifest_a.active` is false, and `manifest_b.active` is true.
   - `issuance_after_lock`: `manifest_a.active` is false and a later `manifest_b` differs in issued MMR size, root hash, or root sum.
   - `deactivation_overrun`: `manifest_a.active` is true and `manifest_a.epoch_index >= manifest_a.deactivation_epoch`. `manifest_b` is omitted.
-  - `declaration_drift`: the manifests are for different epochs of the same keyset and contain different `deactivation_epoch` values.
+  - `declaration_drift`: the manifests are for different epochs of the same keyset and contain different `unit` or `deactivation_epoch` values.
 Conflicting declarations for the same epoch use `manifest_equivocation` instead.

 - **Response:** Verify every supplied manifest under the mint's NUT-06 master key, then evaluate the selected predicate.
 If the signatures and predicate verify, the challenge succeeds and has no cryptographic refutation.
 The mint can refute it only by showing that a supplied signature or required predicate is invalid.